sadiamaryam/Sadia_portfolio/README.md

 ## Project Goal :

-In this notebook, we will work on the project that is based on understanding what factors contributed most to employee turnover and to create a model that can predict if a certain employee will leave the company or not.
+The goal of the Project is based on understanding what factors contributed most to employee turnover and to create a model that can predict if a certain employee will leave the company or not.

 ## Conclusion :